-On May 8, 2018 in Docket No. E111/M-17-821, the Commission authorized DEA to recover the capital costs associated with its new load control receivers through the conservation component of DEA's RTA, with the conditions that the costs must satisfy the requirements of Minn.
+On May 8, 2018 in Docket No. E111/M-17-821, the Commission authorized DEA to recover the capital costs associated with its new load control receivers and Advanced Grid Infrastructure (AGi) capital costs not already included in base rates through the conservation component of DEA's RTA, with the conditions that the costs must satisfy the requirements of Minn.
 Stat. §216B.16, subd.
 6b (c) and (d), and be approved by the Deputy Commissioner of the Department.
-In accordance with the Commission's Order, DEA included its forecasted 2020 capital costs for new load control receivers for the first time in the instant petition and recently made a request to the Department for approval by the Deputy Commissioner.17 The Deputy Commissioner approved Dakota's request in a letter dated March 6, 2020.
-As a result, the Department concludes that Dakota complied with the Commission's May 8, 2018 Order in Docket No. E111/M-17-821.
+In accordance with the Commission's May 8, 2018 Order, DEA included its forecasted 2021 capital costs for new load control receivers in the conservation component of the RTA.
+The Department reviewed this information and concludes that Dakota complied with the Commission's May 8, 2018 Order in Docket No. E111/M-17-821.